-The following funds have deficits at June 30, 2022 as measured by the balances of unassigned fund balance.
+The following funds have deficits at June 30, 2023 as measured by the balances of unassigned fund balance.

-- The Dudley Municipal Center roof, a major and capital project fund, has a deficit totaling of \$150,000.
-The Town has an outstanding bond anticipation note for \$150,000.
-This deficit will be eliminated upon the issuance of permanent debt. - The Highway vehicles and equipment capital project funds have deficits totaling \$135,000.
-The Town has an outstanding bond anticipation note of \$135,000 for the sweeper.
-This deficit will be eliminated upon the issuance of permanent debt. - The Highway LED street light system capital project fund has a deficit of \$66,666.
-The Town has an outstanding bond anticipation note for \$66,666.
-This deficit will be eliminated upon the issuance of permanent debt. - The Highway complete streets capital project fund has a deficit of \$26,883.
-The Town has an outstanding bond anticipation note for \$400,000.
-This deficit will be eliminated upon the issuance of permanent debt. - The State Aid to Highway (Chapter 90) grant special revenue fund has a deficit of \$170,744.
-This deficit will be eliminated upon additional receipts or appropriation. - The Department of Environmental Protection materials recovery grant special revenue fund has a deficit of \$480.
-This deficit will be eliminated upon additional receipts or appropriation. - The Public Safety seatbelt grant special revenue fund has a deficit of \$4,819.
-This deficit will be eliminated upon additional receipts or appropriation. - The Police Bulletproof vest grant special revenue fund has a deficit of \$15,810.
-This deficit will be eliminated upon additional receipts or appropriation. - The Fire SAFE grant special revenue fund has a deficit of \$1,665.
-This deficit will be eliminated upon additional receipts or appropriation. - The Emergency management (Covid-19) grants special revenue fund have deficits totaling \$180,531 (\$107,705 Covid-19 grant and \$72,826 for the Covid-19 vaccine grant).
-These deficits will be eliminated upon additional receipts or appropriation. - The Police DARE program special revenue fund has a deficit of \$1,341.
-This deficit will be eliminated upon additional receipts or appropriation. - The Inspectors revolving special revenue fund has a deficit of \$1,753.
+- The Highway vehicles and equipment capital project funds have deficits totaling \$200,000.
+The Town has an outstanding bond anticipation note of \$200,000 for the sweeper and brine equipment.
+This deficit will be eliminated upon the issuance of permanent debt. - The Partridge Hill betterment capital project fund has a deficit of \$61,026.
+The Town has a debt appropriation of \$105,000.
+This deficit will be eliminated upon the issuance of permanent debt. - The Tobin Farms betterment capital project fund has a deficit of \$6,887.
+The Town has a debt appropriation of \$401,000.
+This deficit will be eliminated upon the issuance of permanent debt. - The Police vehicles capital project fund has a deficit of \$180,000.
+The Town has an outstanding bond anticipation note of \$120,000 and an additional appropriation.
+This deficit will be eliminated upon the issuance of permanent debt. - The State Aid to Highway (Chapter 90) grant special revenue fund has a deficit of \$351.
+This deficit will be eliminated upon additional receipts or appropriation. - The Police Bulletproof vest grant special revenue fund has a deficit of \$7,560.
 This deficit will be eliminated upon additional receipts or appropriation.